Mohs Surgery (cont.)

 What are alternatives for Mohs surgery?

 It is important to understand that there are alternative treatments and options to Mohs.
-Additional treatment choices include (but are not limited to) local radiation, prescription topical creams, plastic surgery, curettage and desiccation (scrape and burn), regular surgery, chemotherapy creams or injections, cryosurgery (deep freezing), photodynamic therapy (uses a type of light and a light-activated chemical called a photosenzitizer).
+Additional treatment choices include (but are not limited to) local radiation, plastic surgery, curettage and desiccation (scrape and burn), regular excisional surgery, cryosurgery (deep freezing), and photodynamic therapy (uses a type of light and a light-activated chemical called a photosenzitizer).

-You may decide to have regular surgery with a plastic surgeon instead of having Mohs.
+You may decide to have regular surgery with a dermatologist or plastic surgeon instead of having Mohs.

 If you prefer to have your plastic surgeon repair the wound, you will want to let your plastic surgeon and dermatologist know ahead of time and plan that into your Mohs schedule.